chipjacks/strava-client/docs/UploadsApi.md

 Get Upload

 Returns an upload for a given identifier.
+Requires activity:write scope.

 ### Example
 ```ruby